Customer Service

 By leveraging surveys, for instance, try to find answers to the following questions about your buying persona:

-• What aspects of your product or service are the most challenging for the users?
+- What aspects of your product or service are the most challenging for the users?

-• How do your customers feel about the lively manner of storytelling spiced with a handful of humor in KB?
+- How do your customers feel about the lively manner of storytelling spiced with a handful of humor in KB?
 Or do they prefer concrete info, without further ado?

-• How technically savvy do they consider themselves?
+- How technically savvy do they consider themselves?

 Without knowing your audience’s preferences, your knowledge base won’t be able to fully cater to their needs and wants.

 Hypothetically, you may already know a few answers to the questions listed above as part of your marketing strategy.
 But if not, no worries.
 There is no harm in surveying some of your users when building your knowledge base.
 When the tool is ready, release a ‘beta’ version first to a selected number of customers.
-It can help you improve the content, the format and spot the areas for refining.
+It can help you improve the content, and the format and spot the areas for refining.

-2. Build the knowledge base content structure
+- Build the knowledge base content structure

 Ok then.
-Now you have all the information collected and in one place.
+Now you have all the information collected in one place.
 It’s time to decide on the design and structure of your content.

-• Breaking down the content by topics,
+- Breaking down the content by topics,

-• Highlighting most popular knowledge base articles,
+- Highlighting the most popular knowledge base articles,

-• Adding internal links to the related content.
+- Adding internal links to the related content.

 3. Decide on your writing process

 This is the moment when you finally take a pen, a clean slate, and start writing (or just a laptop for that matter).
-Let’s eventually find out how to write a successful knowledge base article.
+Let’s eventually find out how to write a successful piece.
 Choose the type of article you want to write.
 Product description?
 Troubleshooting?
 How-to?

 Then you have to come up with a headline.
 Unlike writing catchy titles for blog posts, you better focus on a strong and clear headline in KB that says plainly what the text is about.
 There should be no room for assumptions.

-The 5 best ways to attract customers you’ve ever seen How to set up a proactive chat to attract customers on autopilot?
+The 5 best ways to attract customers you’ve ever seen | How to set up a proactive chat to attract customers on autopilot? |

 Apart from that, there are a few more general rules for writing support content:

-• Be specific in your content.
+- Be specific in your content.
 Say precisely what to ‘click’ step by step to get a wishful result.

-• Apply bullet points to break up the text and make it more readable.
+- Apply bullet points to break up the text and make it more readable.

-• Format the content.
+- Format the content.
 Use bold to bring readers’ attention to a specific word.

-• Use symbols, like “>” to demonstrate a series of clicks in a single step.
+- Use symbols, like “>” to demonstrate a series of clicks in a single step.

 4. Optimize SEO

-Have you known that an effective knowledge base article can help you get noticed by Google search?
+Have you known that an effective article can help you get noticed by Google search?
 Yes, it can and should.
 So, when writing for a help center, keep an eye on specific keywords.
-It’s better to use prevalent terms like “build“, “pay“, “set up“ in your KB (they will vary depending on the context and the overall knowledge base content) to raise the chances of improving SEO metrics.
+It’s better to use prevalent terms like “build”, “pay”, and “set up” in your KB (they will vary depending on the context and the overall knowledge base content) to raise the chances of improving SEO metrics.

 Some knowledge base tools allow you to fill in SEO data like title, meta description, meta keyword, social title, description, and image.

 Make sure to include the keyword phrase in your title, URL, and meta description as well.
-It has a huge impact on whether you show up or not
+It has a huge impact on whether you show up or not.

 Content relevancy is the number one priority when it comes to knowledge base posts.
 You may have a brilliant writing style and amazing pictures to illustrate your point, but if it’s not relevant you may lose the client right away.